idenisovs/timesheet/docs/issues.md

 ## Completed

+### Activities should have the Date (2024-03-01)

+Activities within Issue object should have the `createdAt` field holding the Date value.

 ### Issue name to daily overview (2024-03-01)

 Daily Overview Modal should get the issue names.
 That was one of purposes why I made the whole Issue thing here.